giraciopide/shellcheck-maven-plugin/README.md

 ## How it works
 The plugin searches for shell files in standard (and configurable) locations and invokes shellcheck on them.

-Since shellcheck is a non-java application, and external requirements for a maven plugin are a complete hassle, at plugin build time the shellcheck binaries for all architectures are downloaded and packed into the jar.
+Since shellcheck is a non-java application the plugin provides automatic ways to get hold of the shellcheck binary this is controlled by the `binaryResolutionMethod` configuration:
+* `embedded` the plugin will use a shellcheck binary embedded in the plugin jar.
+    * useful if you're behind proxy and you want zero-hassles in configuring things
+    * you're bound to the embedded shellcheck version (currently 0.7.1)
+* `download` the binary will be downloaded at plugin execution time.
+    * lets you target a specific shellcheck version (not yet implemented)
+* `external` the path to a shellcheck binary should be provided.
+    * you have all control
+    * requiring external tools makes the build less self-contained

-Then at plugin execution time, the correct binary is copied to `${project.buid.directory}/shellcheck/shellcheck` and then invoked.
+For embedded and download resolution at plugin execution time, the binary for the current architecture is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and the invoked.

 Optionally the plugin can be configured to fail the build if warnings are found (i.e. on non-zero shellcheck exit code).